progress4apple/progress.rocks/_drafts/what-s-new-in-v0-8-1.md

 ### All new report form

-The report form has an all new design.
-By providing a live preview on top and descriptions below each section the whole configuration experience became a whole lot better.
-You are now able to instantly see how the report is affected by each setting.
+The report form has an all new design: By providing a live preview on top and descriptions below each section the whole configuration experience became a whole lot better.
+You are now even able to instantly see how the report is affected by each setting.

 ### All new Today-Widget